Configuring Hardware

 When the Yamaha YVC-1000 speakerphone is used, it needs to be connected to the endpoint only via the USB 3.1 port for proper configuration.

-In the Settings → Devices → Audio section, select a speaker under Speakers.
+In section Settings → Devices → Audio, select the speaker under item Speakers.

-You can select the output device HDMI Out, allowing sound to be output to the built-in speakers of the connected video output device (monitor or TV).
+You can select the output device HDMI Out, which will allow you to play sound through the built-in speakers of the connected video output device (monitor or TV).

-To test sound playback, click Start test.
+To test the audio playback, click Start test.
 If the equipment is connected successfully, you should hear a short musical clip.

-In certain configurations, a desktop tablet is provided with TrueConf Group.
-The device comes with pre-installed software and is usually already set up for automatic connection.
-In situations such as tablet replacement, additional steps may be required to link the tablet to the terminal.
+In some configurations, TrueConf Group includes a desktop tablet.
+The device comes with pre-installed software, and typically, the tablet is already set up and connects automatically.
+However, if the tablet is replaced, additional steps may be required to link the tablet to the terminal.

 To connect a tablet:

-1. Connect the tablet to the power supply using the included PoE injector, then use the USB–RJ-45 adapter to connect it to the terminal.
+1. Connect the tablet to a power source using the included PoE injector, then use the USB–RJ-45 adapter to connect it to the terminal.
 A detailed connection diagram is provided here.

 3. When connecting the tablet for the first time, you need to enter the code displayed on the terminal screen.